-From 2005 to 2012, Gregory was strategist at CivicActions, an internet strategy and web development consultancy dedicated to empowering social change organizations.
-During his tenure, he worked on a myriad of projects including DefectiveByDesign.org and the associated anti DRM campaign for the Free Software Foundation, web development projects for the New York & Montana Leagues of Conservation Voters, The Labor Community Strategy Center, YouthBuild USA, The Smithsonian Institute Museum of Natural History and many others.
+From 2005 to 2012, I was strategist at CivicActions, an internet strategy and web development consultancy dedicated to empowering social change organizations.
+During my tenure, I worked on a myriad of projects including DefectiveByDesign.org and the associated anti DRM campaign for the Free Software Foundation, web development projects for the New York & Montana Leagues of Conservation Voters, The Labor Community Strategy Center, YouthBuild USA, The Smithsonian Institute Museum of Natural History and many others.

-Before working for The New York State Senate in February of 2002, Gregory worked for NY ACORN as a grant writer and legislative advocate on poverty and welfare issues including coordinating the NYC Living Wage Coalition and working with the Coalition for Access to Training and Education (CATE).
-It was at ACORN that Gregory really cut his teeth in activist technologies designing the Nation ACORN Database and working with New York State Voter Data to perform complex electoral targeting and narrowcasting for direct voter contact.
+Before I went to work for The New York State Senate in February of 2002, I worked for NY ACORN as a grant writer and legislative advocate on poverty and welfare issues including coordinating the NYC Living Wage Coalition and working with the Coalition for Access to Training and Education (CATE).
+It was at ACORN that I really cut my teeth in activist technologies designing the Nation ACORN Database and working with New York State voter data to perform complex electoral targeting and narrowcasting for direct voter contact.

 In 1996, Gregory became involved in the anti-gentrification movement in the Lower East Side, working with community garden groups and squatters through the Lower East Side Collective (LESC).
 Later he joined the Coalition on a District Alternative (CODA) an activist political organizations.
 In 1998, Manhattan Borough President C. Virginia Fields appointed Gregory to Community Board 3 where he served for 6 years on the Economic Development Committee (as chair for 4 years) and the State Liquor Authority Task Force, the Technology Task Force and the Executive Committee.